 The beaches of Rio are the city's wondrous and carefree backyard.
-It's where cariocas from all walks of life – rich and poor, young and old, black and white, model-thin and beer-bellied – come to play and socialize against a backdrop of crashing waves and the ever-present green peaks towering over the city.
+It's where cariocas (Rio residents) from all walks of life – rich and poor, young and old, black and white, svelte thin and beer-bellied – come to play and socialize against a backdrop of crashing waves and the ever-present green peaks towering over the city.

 The Perfect Crowd

-Although the mix is incredibly democratic, postos subdivide the beach into different sections, with each subculture drawn to its particular posto, whether drawing favela kids, volleyballers, well-heeled families or the beauty crowd.
+Although the mix is incredibly democratic, postos subdivide the beach into different sections, with each subculture drawn to its particular posto, whether that be favela kids, volleyballers, well-heeled families or the beauty crowd.

-Sports are a big seaside draw, and entail surfing, stand-up paddle boarding, jogging, cycling and skating the beachside path, football, volleyball and futevolei – that uniquely Brazilian combination of volleyball played with football-style rules (no hands allowed!).
-There's also frescobal, a simple game where two players with wooden rackets stand 10m apart and pound a rubber ball back and forth.
+Sports are a big seaside draw, and entail surfing, stand-up paddle boarding, jogging, cycling and skating the beachside path, football, volleyball and futevôlei – that uniquely Brazilian combination of volleyball played with football-style rules (no hands allowed!).
+There's also frescobol, a simple game where two players with wooden rackets stand 10m apart and pound a rubber ball back and forth.

 Sit Back & Relax

 Many beachgoers, however, would rather just relax and enjoy the scene.
-For sun-lovers, there’s much to take in: the sand, the sea, the food and drink vendors, the passing people parade...
+For sun lovers, there’s much to take in: the sand, the sea, the food and drink vendors, the passing parade of people…

-- Leave valuables back at the hotel.
+- Leave valuables at your hotel.
 Take only the cash you need for the beach.

 - Don't use a towel on the beach – instead, sit on a chair or a kanga (sarong); Brazilian men stand or sit on the sand.

-- Choose your spot; find a barraca (stall) you like, hire chairs and sunshades from it.
+- Choose your spot, then find a barraca (stall) you like and hire chairs and sunshades from it.

 - Don't bother bringing food or drink to the beach; support the local vendors.

 By night, the energy on Rio’s streets is electric.
-All-night street parties in Lapa, old-school gafieiras (samba clubs), impromptu jam sessions at outdoor bars, riotous dance floors presided over by celebrated DJs – Rio's nightlife is all this and much more.
+All-night street parties in Lapa, old-school samba gafieiras (dance halls), impromptu jam sessions at outdoor bars, riotous dance floors presided over by celebrated DJs – Rio's nightlife is all this and much more.
 The only thing you have to do is show up.

-Epicenter of Rio's samba scene, there's always something afoot in this atmospheric neighborhood on the edge of Centro.
-On weekends the party takes over, and the city closes the streets to traffic.
+Epicenter of Rio's samba scene, this atmospheric neighborhood on the edge of Centro always has something afoot.
+At weekends the party takes over and the streets are closed to traffic.

-A much-loved institution in Rio, the boteco is a casual open-sided bar where cariocas gather over ice-cold chopes (draft beer) and snacks.
+A much-loved institution in Rio, the boteco is a casual open-sided bar where cariocas (Rio residents) gather over ice-cold chopes (draft beer) and snacks.
 Eating is an essential part of Rio's drinking culture.

-The pretty lagoon behind Ipanema and Leblon is a favorite spot among couples at night.
+The pretty lagoon behind Ipanema and Leblon is a favorite spot for couples at night.
 Lakeside kiosks serve up cocktails and live music (as well as food) in tranquil open-air settings.

 Parque do Flamengo

-These stately royal gardens make for a fine break from the beach.
-Here you can take in rare orchids, see massive Vitória Régia lilies and other Amazonian flora and admire the royal palms planted when the Portuguese royals ruled from Rio.
+These stately botanic gardens make for a fine break from the beach.
+Here you can take in rare orchids, see massive Vitória Régia lilies and other Amazonian flora, and admire the palms planted when the Portuguese royals ruled from Rio.